momchiltues19/Classroom/tp/README.md

 * volatile - know, that this said mem can be changed, even when you don't think it can be, so beware of making temporary memory holders
 * continue - break and act as if you weren't in the {} thingy (I guess heap? maybe?) you were in ([more here](https://www.tutorialspoint.com/cprogramming/c_continue_statement.htm))
 ### Next time we finish this up and then have some BONUS - talking about random stuff

+## 27.11
+* Forgot to save, we don't suck, bla bla bla
+* HWs, they have grades
+	* Until Monday, maybe Wednesday if Kiko allows
+* grep manual:
+	* -v - you see all the thing that DON'T have what you specified
+	* -w - you see only the thing specified as a word, not as a part of one
+	* -c - counts the number of lines